aloo rasedar recipe with step by step photos – spiced and tasty potato gravy dish from the uttar pradesh cuisine.

 10. then add 1 tsp dry mango powder/amchur powder.

-11. stir and mix well. bring the potato curry to a simmer for 10 to 12 minutes. to thicken the curry slightly, you can also mash a few potatoes with the back of a spoon. you can keep the consistency you want. generally aloo rasedar curry is slightly thin. for a slight thicker consistency, simmer for some more minutes.
+11. stir and mix well. bring the potato gravy to a simmer for 10 to 12 minutes. to thicken the curry slightly, you can also mash a few potatoes with the back of a spoon. you can keep the consistency you want. generally aloo rasedar gravy is slightly thin. for a slight thicker consistency, simmer for some more minutes.

 11. lastly add 1 tsp chopped coriander leaves and ½ tsp garam masala powder.